weaties/blog/letters-to-mom/2025-05-25-sun-on-the-way-to-bruge.md

 The Phoenix Ballet stages one production a year at the Desert Botanical Gardens

-So that's about it for this weeks little writeup - Our flight leaves tomorrow afternoon for Bruge.
-There is a book I need to read on the flight as a bit of homework for some of the stuff that Balin and Judy want to work through, and the sad thing is, is that I am the one that recommended the book to them ;)
+That's about it for this week's little write-up - our flight leaves tomorrow afternoon for Bruges.
+There is a book I need to read on the flight as a bit of homework for some of the stuff that Balin and Judy want to work through, and the sad thing is that I am the one who recommended the book to them ;)

 Love ya All
 Dan W